spm/spm-docs/docs/tutorials/fmri/event/index.md

 3$\times$3$\times$4.5 mm$^3$ voxels.
 A structural image
 is also provided in Analyze format (`sM03953_0007.{hdr,img}`).

-To analyse the data, first create a new directory `DIR` eg.
+To analyse the data, first create a new folder `DIR` eg.
 `C:\data\face_rep`, in which to place the results of your analysis.
-Then create 3 subdirectories (i) `jobs`, (ii) `categorical`, (iii) `parametric` and (iv) `bayesian`.
-As the analysis proceeds these directories will be filled with job-specification files, design matrices and models estimated using classical or Bayesian methods.
+Then create three subfolders (i) `jobs`, (ii) `categorical`, (iii) `parametric` and (iv) `bayesian`.
+As the analysis proceeds, these folders will be filled with job-specification files, design matrices and models estimated using classical or Bayesian methods.

 As well as the classical/Bayesian distinction we will show how this data can be analysed from a parametric as well as a categorical perspective.
 We will look at the main effects of fame and repetition and in the parametric analysis we will look at responses as a function of “lag”, that is, the number of faces intervening between repetition of a specific face.

-Start up MATLAB, enter your `jobs` directory and type `spm fmri` at the MATLAB prompt.
+Start up MATLAB, navigate into your `jobs` folder and type `spm fmri` at the MATLAB prompt.
 SPM will then open in fMRI mode with three windows (1) the top-left or "Menu" window, (2) the bottom-left or "Interactive" window and (3) the right-hand or "Graphics" window.
 Analysis then takes